 I could not master producing programs of breaking and trivial news, to engage audiences at an early hour.
 What I love to do instead is build relationships with strangers, speak their language, listen to their stories, and enjoy fellowship over a meal.
 What I found out in the past three months is there’s no time for that in the newsroom.

 I have much to share with the ambitious but poor people in Uganda and East Africa.
 They have great dreams for careers in many professional fields, from accounting, to IT, to business administration.
 They have no family capital or resources to help pay for tuition or tools.
 I’ve done all I can through my charity, teaminfaith.org, to provide opportunities that impact the neediest of students.

 As I walk out of the newsroom for the last time again, I will leave an operation that’s in very good hands.
 Energetic, driven, experienced men and women striving to be leaders in the community.

 I’m no longer working to help a corporation’s bottom line.
 Instead I’m devoted to helping lift lives and raise hopes of African families with real-life issues.
-They are real, lovely, wonderful people.
+They are humble, lovely, wonderful people.
 Life in Uganda is simple, but hard.
-It’s a great life for me.
-It is time to return and get back to some real work.
+It’s real life for me.
+It is time to return and get back to real work.